 Your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
 This national hotline number will let you talk to experts in poisoning.
 They will give you further instructions.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

 Take the container with you to the hospital, if possible.

 The provider will measure and monitor person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Symptoms will be treated.

 - Activated charcoal

-The greatest risk of death and bad outcomes is seen in young children and older adults.
-Older persons are especially likely to suffer from problems of chronic (long-term) cardiac glycoside poisoning.
+Reduced heart function and heart rhythm disturbances can cause poor outcomes.
+Death can occur, especially in young children and older adults.
+Older people are especially likely to suffer from problems of long-term (chronic) cardiac glycoside poisoning.

 - Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.